yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/_index.md

 showAsideToc: true
 ---

-The following table lists all SQL commands that are supported by YugaByte Database.
+The following table lists all YSQL commands that are supported by YugaByte Database.

 | Statement | Description |
 |-----------|-------------|